 Gallery Show was originally conceived as a way for artists to build self-running dynamic art shows using Studio Artist that could be presented in art gallery settings.
-But we quickly realized that Gallery Show could be used to do much more.
-It’s a great way to automatically generate new abstract art and visual effects that are completely automatically generated and especially as a way to create custom presets.
+But we quickly realized that Gallery Show could be used as a generative art app.
+It’s a great way to automatically create generative art, abstract art, NFT’s, and visual effects, as well as, as way to automatically create custom presets.
 The example below was generated by gallery show randomly mutating the Studio Artist Vectorizer as the automatic gallery show progressed, and is just one example of a complete series of effected images created over the course of the entire gallery show run.

 Gallery Show has a number of editable preference options that determine how an automatic gallery show run will progress.